jcdcmn/red-light-therapy/README.md

 # Red Light Therapy

-Python code to calculate an optimum dose for red light therapy.
+Python code to calculate an optimum dose for red light therapy (i.e. photobiomodulation).

 This script compares the dose from a full body light pod from www.NovoThor.com, to a setup of off-the-shelf grow lights at the same light intensity and frequency.

+For a complete discussion on the science behind how photobiomodulation works, see the book Red Light Therapy by Ari Whitten.

 ## Discussion on Reddit